xiongsp/Hand-TeX/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Optionally, if you wish to train and develop, also install the dev dependencies
+Optionally, if you wish to train and develop the model, not just the interface, also install the dev dependencies
 ```bash
 pip install -r requirements_training.txt
 ```